-Is Blue Chip Creamery GON' NUTTY Ice Cream Sandwich Chocolate Ice Cream healthy?
-A closer look at the label
+Blue Chip Creamery GON' NUTTY Ice Cream Sandwich Chocolate Ice Cream ingredients: what the label says

 Blume score